 In 2013 I wrote the free eBook “Connecting the DOTS – Analysing the Samoan Tourism Crisis”.
 In it I explained how the Samoan Tourism people haven’t a clue; won’t seek help from outsiders and live in a political dreamworld.
 I explained that small tourism in Samoa is normal (not a crisis) and predicted no change with the current people in power.
 Prefectly predictable predictions all pertinent & proven, of course!

 In Q4 2013 I commenced a major private investigation into Australian conman Daniel Mensi Evans and the international fraud he called Ormita, which culminated in publication of The Ormita Report and ended in the closure of the scam.
-This was a six-months fulltime project and not only ceased the Ormita fraud, it did it in spectacular fashion, especially seeing as the entire industry and their lawyers couldn’t even find the conman to serve him papers!
-The secret was to know and understand his psychiatric condition and to never give up.
+This was a six-months full-time project and not only ceased the Ormita fraud, it did it in spectacular fashion, especially seeing as the entire industry and their lawyers couldn’t even find the conman to serve him papers!
+The secrets were that I knew and understood his psychiatric condition and that I never give up.